Harshita2024/Analysis-of-CMOS-Inverter-with-Schematic-Design/README.md

    - Check and Save the Schematic
       - Go to Check and Save.
       - If there are errors, recheck the connections and correct them.
-      - Once error-free, your schematic design is complete.
+      - Once error-free, your schematic design is complete.<br>

 **Ste   4:** Running Spectre Simulation
   - Launch ADE (Analog Design Environment)
     - Go to Launch → ADE L.